bamadesigner/wA11y/README.md

 ## Development

-If you would like to contribute to this plugin, it will require a few steps to get the code inititate on your local or testing environment.
+If you would like to contribute to this plugin, it will require a few steps to get the code inititated and compiled on your local or testing environment.

-**You will need to have bower and npm installed.
+**You will need to have bower and npm installed.**

-If you would like to submit changes to the plugin, please work on a different branch and then create a pull request towards the master branch.**
+**If you would like to submit changes to the plugin, please work on a different branch and then create a pull request towards the master branch.**

 1. Clone this repo
 2. Open the directory in the command line.
 3. Run `npm install`
 4. Run `bower install`
-5. Run `gulp` to take care of/compile all of your assets
+5. Run `gulp` to compile all of the assets
     * You can also run `gulp watch` to watch your assets for changes/updates